cocos/data-uri/README.md

-A data uri parse library.
+A data uri parse library for parsing basa64.